tinacms/tina.io/content/guides/tina-cloud/getting-started/next-changes.md

 ...
 ```

 At this point we can replace all of the `post.*` with each of the new variables from Tina.
-If should look like the following
+It should look like the following

 ```diff
 export default function Post({ data, slug}) {